 The lack of funds also shows in NUB’s infrastructure.
 The main building isn’t big enough to house all media on the long run.
 There is no money for additional – and safe – storage space.

-“This is used to be horse stable”, Bedita tells me as we enter a small ground floor building in visibly bad shape.
+“This is used to be a horse stable”, Bedita tells me as we enter a small ground floor building in visibly bad shape.
 “Here we store some of the magazines we collect”.